Hungarian Haluski (Cabbage and Noodles Recipe)

 Growing up in my house, we made up our own traditions around the holidays, instead of relying on those that came before us.
 I guess that is the American way…

-Yet another hungarian dish I’m very fond of, Haluski, is much simpler to make and oh so comforting.
-This traditional cabbage and noodle dish is so easy to prepare, takes no time at all, and requires just 5 ingredients… 6 if you want to garnish it.
+Yet another Hungarian dish I’m very fond of, Haluski, is much simpler to make and oh so comforting.
+This traditional cabbage and noodle dish (also called Kaposztas Kocka) is so easy to prepare, takes no time at all, and requires just 5 ingredients… 6 if you want to garnish it.

 The DeLallo family of DeLallo Foods!

 This holiday season, DeLallo encourages you to get into the #SpiritofNatale with cozy family dishes and memorable meals!
 (Natale means Christmas in Italian.)